cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 To *resume* a schedule means that the trigger is reset, and the program associated will run again at the next scheduled time.

+As a schedule is initially deployed in a *suspended* state, a call to this API is needed to *resume* it.

 To suspend or resume a schedule use::